metno/anemoi-regional-tutorial/tutorial/training.markdown

 The part under "default" loads options from .
 The rest overrides these.

+The first part specifies the default options from the specified config files.
+For example, `data: zarr` loads data options from `config/data/zarr.yaml`.

+The options after the `default` section override specific options provided by default.
+For example, we override the number of channels in our model to 512 (which is 1024 in the default configuration).

 The options that are important for us are:
 - hardware.paths.data: Base directory where datasets are stored
 - hardware.paths.output: where will model checkpoints and plots be stored
 - hardware.graphs

+We've turned off trainable parameters to allow us to perform transfer learning

+### Transfer learning

+1

 ## Training the model